jrissler/deadSimpleCMS/README.md

 - No automatic migrations
 - No database ownership
-- No frontend rendering
+- No frontend rendering (only simple tailwind admin UI that is optional)
 - No authentication or authorization
 - No caching or publishing workflows
-- No page builder or layout system

 ---